CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

 So, there is this little dance & it can be wobbling for a while, until clarity & empathy do the job, paving the way for a lawyer-client relationship.

--C- Start with simplified use cases and build a primary foundation – then build up complexity
+#### -C- Start with simplified use cases and build a primary foundation – then build up complexity

-Emphasis: for the purpose of Legal Analysis, you can't ever really know a legal outcome unless you apply the lots of facts so we have to at least lock down some example for the analysis (Dazza), and for that we need to freeze scenarios with a finite set of things that are possible & happen.
+_**Emphasis: for the purpose of Legal Analysis, you can't ever really know a legal outcome unless you apply the lots of facts so we have to at least lock down some example for the analysis (Dazza), and for that we need to freeze scenarios with a finite set of things that are possible & happen.**_

 Last time we choose to engage with a physical book being shared between parties, then going into a DAO use case, that was already complex.
 This time we continue to apply the Agency Law framework to a variety of scenarios that revolve around a Publishing DAO- for examining power differential in relationships, duties of care & fiduciary, in various situations where you want to first define R4 (Roles & Relationships, Rights & Responsibilities).
 And then we want to extrapolate these ideas to creating frameworks for DAOs.

 Technically in the DAO chart, entities are marked in a circle whereas autonomous processes are marked in a square.
 That leads to thought patterns narrative and various permutations, to which a permutation matrix (Chris) may be applied to analyze legal outcomes (as summed up by Dazza, what the matrix does, is to allocate functions to roles, then play out scenarios from the perspective of each role).
 Ultimately this may lead to another DAO architecture whereas the DAO performs a specific function for external parties & for itself (Beth).

 Just starting with these Law school patterns, you go through permutations and see certain processes, so you start to understand more of the nuances and really break down and understand what the different rules are here (Bryan).
 And so you can actually see how complex the situation can get because the rules are becoming very granular and complicated rather quickly (Cem).

--D- Taming the troika of complexity, granularity, and guaranteed rabbit holes
+#### -D- Taming the troika of complexity, granularity, and guaranteed rabbit holes

 A basic definition of the role of leadership is to slice complexity into smaller bits and prioritize these.
 A next step then is to box-in granularity (like in a matrix) so as to guide people through the process of building frameworks from the ground up.
 Because guaranteed rabbit holes are there to stay, you need to cap them until you can deal with them in “cruise control” mode.

 Then, these frameworks need to be built in ways that keep scenarios and thought patterns narratives relevant to business context, technical constraints, and legal defense (and attack) objectives, and make these digestible, intelligible, palatable & useful for the purpose of AALE/DAOs (and to be very clear, in these Publishing DAO scenarios this time, we left off the fund allocation part to keep it simple (Beth)).

 To prioritize isn’t to deny nor ignore nor under-estimate the consequential manifestations of such complexity, granularity, and guaranteed rabbit holes.
 It is merely a principle of the business of life that things are meant to be tackled “by the right people, at the right time, in the right place”.

--E- (Re-)Statement of objectives
+#### -E- (Re-)Statement of objectives

-E-1: Pre-Fall objectives (Working Topics as laid out by Dazza in GitHub & HackMD):
+##### E-1: Pre-Fall objectives (Working Topics as laid out by Dazza in GitHub & HackMD):**

-Quote: “Starting with the basic agency law analysis conducted during our prior session focused on the roles, relationships, rights and responsibilities of the Principal, Agent and Third Party in the three scenarios involving the sale of a book, as a next step we ask:
+_**Quote: “Starting with the basic agency law analysis conducted during our prior session focused on the roles, relationships, rights and responsibilities of the Principal, Agent and Third Party in the three scenarios involving the sale of a book, as a next step we ask:**_

-• What are the issues, options and opportunities presented when one of the Actors in each scenario is itself a DAO or other type of automated and autonomous legal entity?
+**• What are the issues, options and opportunities presented when one of the Actors in each scenario is itself a DAO or other type of automated and autonomous legal entity?**

-• Specifically, what issues, options and opportunities arise with respect to the legal concepts: o Binding Assent to Agency Relationship and Contract Formation (lots of open questions) o Scope and Type of Authority (addressed above and more questions identified) o Estoppel and Detrimental reliance (addressed above and more questions identified) How can an automated system be constructed such that at any given point in time the relevant roles / relationships and rights / responsibilities, and hence most probably legal outcomes, can be assessed at any moment in the transaction or workflow etc.
+**• Specifically, what issues, options and opportunities arise with respect to the legal concepts:**

+-o Binding Assent to Agency Relationship and Contract Formation (lots of open questions) -o Scope and Type of Authority (addressed above and more questions identified) -o Estoppel and Detrimental reliance (addressed above and more questions identified)

+_**How can an automated system be constructed such that at any given point in time the relevant roles / relationships and rights / responsibilities, and hence most probably legal outcomes, can be assessed at any moment in the transaction or workflow etc.**_

-Note: a very well b/l/t engineered system should afford this type of monitoring and reporting "out-of-the-box". “ Unquote.
+**Note: a very well B/L/T/ engineered system should afford this type of monitoring and reporting "out-of-the-box". “ Unquote.

-E-2: AALE/DAO engineered for self-compliance among members and vis-à-vis external parties Risk management measures - Trustless functions organizing the human systems of AALE/DAOs within the whole ecosystem.
+##### E-2: AALE/DAO engineered for self-compliance among members and vis-à-vis external parties

+_**Risk management measures** - Trustless functions organizing the human systems of AALE/DAOs within the whole ecosystem._

-E-3: Bryan Functions & Legal Objects: these must be defined as point of obligated passage toward building up frameworks.
+##### E-3: Bryan Functions & Legal Objects: these must be defined as point of obligated passage toward building up frameworks.
 See Section F-5.

 Brenden rebounding on Silke’s thoughts of engineering much by contract:

-“At some point we will come to understand how the bodies of Law meet {computationally}.”
+_**“At some point we will come to understand how the bodies of Law meet {computationally}.”**_

-F. A Question of Method(s) in Legal Analysis conducive to AALE/DAOs-B/L/T/ frameworks
+##### F. A Question of Method(s) in Legal Analysis conducive to AALE/DAOs-B/L/T/ frameworks

+**INSERT CHART **

-For readers new to this, we draw main lessons below, however please kindly work your own way through Scenarios Permutations detailsJ
+For readers new to this, we draw main lessons below, however please kindly work your own way through Scenarios Permutations details

 Content of this section:

-F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)
+**-F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)**

-F-2: Merits of Agency Law framework
+**-F-2: Merits of Agency Law framework**

-F-3: Merits of Contract Law framework (+ some Tort Law maybe)
+**-F-3: Merits of Contract Law framework (+ some Tort Law maybe)**

-F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures
+**-F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures**

-F-5: Functions and Legal Objects that are required to build up frameworks toward objectives
+**-F-5: Functions and Legal Objects that are required to build up frameworks toward objectives**

-F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions
+**-F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions**

-F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability
+**-F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability**

-F-1: Apply several Legal Frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)
+**F-1: Apply several Legal Frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)**

 So we apply various Legal analysis Frameworks: in previous & current cycle we stuck to Agency Law, and we’ll soon be transitioning to a deep Contract Law analysis with some Tort Law as well maybe.
 On the way we cross path with issues related to IP protection, national security & state secrets, freedom of press & information, that have different Laws across jurisdiction (like Germany isn’t like US, etc.), so we know these guaranteed rabbit holes are there for the digging, anytime.